-It is not permissible to specify Atomic and Volatile_Full_Access for the same object.
+It is not permissible to specify Atomic and Volatile_Full_Access for the same type or object.

-It is not permissible to specify Volatile_Full_Access for a composite (record or array) type or object that has at least one Aliased component.
+It is not permissible to specify Volatile_Full_Access for a composite (record or array) type or object that has an Aliased subcomponent.

-2.203 Pragma Volatile_Function
+2.204 Pragma Volatile_Function